picocomputer/picocomputer.github.io/docs/source/vga.rst

 The built-in color palettes are accessed by using the special XRAM pointer $FFFF.
 1-bit is black and white.
 4 and 8-bits point to an ANSI color palette of 16 colors, followed by 216 colors (6x6x6), followed by 24 greys.

 16-bit colors are built with the following bit logic.
-Setting the alpha mask bit will make the color opaque.
-The built-in ANSI color palette has the alpha bit mask set on all colors except color 0 black.
+Setting the alpha bit will make the color opaque.
+The built-in ANSI color palette has the alpha bit set on all colors except color 0 black.

 .. code-block:: C